hayleygayfer/COMP2511-Lab04/README.md

 There are a few additional 'options' that are configurable upon defining a new game, there are already checkboxes in the start game screen to represent this.

-- `Force Jump` if this is set then the player should be forced to take a jump if it's available.
+- `Force Capture` if this is set then the player should be forced to take a capture if it's available.
 - `The Quackering` randomly causes half the pieces to develop madness... where they can jump over 2 pieces which are placed diagonally sequential (as per the image below) BUT they can't chain jumps and still require an empty space after the 2 pieces.
 Checker.java already has some code to render Checkers that are marked as `mad = true`.

 Your task is to refactor the code such that it uses the strategy pattern to implement both the rendering of the checkers (i.e. the drawing of the circles) as well as the logic for which positions are valid.